yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-type-converter.markdown

 {% endhighlight %}

 {% info %}
 These functions extend the functionality of the generated serializer (`UserMessageSerializer.cpp`).
 The first function `PreSerialize` converts the map field to two vectors before the serialization.
-The second function `PostDeserialize` converts the two vectors back to a map field after the desrealization.
+The second function `PostDeserialize` converts the two vectors back to a map field after the de serialization.
 {%endinfo%}

 Step 3.
 Handle the c++ serializer code generation, build the shared library (DLL) from your extension code, and place the library in the appropriate directory.